wxt-dev/wxt/docs/guide/resources/upgrading.md

 v0.20 is a big release!
 There are lots of breaking changes because this version is intended to be a release candidate for v1.0.
 If all goes well, v1.0 will be released with no additional breaking changes.

-:::warning
+:::tip
-Read through all the changes before updating your extension.
+Read through all the changes once before making any code changes.
 :::

 ### `webextension-polyfill` Removed

-Since MV3 and the deprecation of MV2 by Chrome in June 2024, the `webextension-polyfill` doesn't really serve a purpose anymore.
-In WXT, all it did was polyfill the promise-based API for Chrome MV2.
+WXT no longer uses the `webextension-polyfill` internally and `wxt/browser` uses the `chrome`/`browser` globals provided by the browser.

+To upgrade, you have two options:

+1. **Stop using the polyfill**
+   - No changes required, this is the default behavior of v0.20.
+Your extension will likely continue to work, but do some manual testing to confirm.
+2. **Continue using the polyfill**
+   - Install the polyfill, types (if you use typescript), and WXT's [new polyfill module](https://www.npmjs.com/package/@wxt-dev/webextension-polyfill):
+     ```sh
+     pnpm i webextension-polyfill
+     pnpm i -D @types/webextension-polyfill @wxt-dev/webextension-polyfill
+     ```
+   - Add the WXT module to your config:
+     ```ts
+     // wxt.config.ts
+     export default defineConfig({
+       modules: ['@wxt-dev/webextension-polyfill'],
+     });
+     ```

-As such, WXT no longer supports the polyfill and the `extensionApi` config has been removed.
+Additionally, the `extensionApi` config has been removed.
+Remove it from your `wxt.config.ts` file if present:

 ```ts
 // wxt.config.ts